What Causes Migraines And How Can Migraines Be Cured Naturally?

 By contrast, a migraine is a throbbing pain, usually in one side of the head.
 It is accompanied by other symptoms such as:

 - Pain behind one eye or ear, or

 which can vary between each person.
 There are two common kinds of migraine: migraine with aura (symptoms before the onset of a migraine, like visual disturbances – seeing zig-zag lines, flashing lights or having blank patches in your vision; stiffness in different parts of the body; or difficulty thinking), or migraine without aura, which is more common.

 What Can Cause Migraines?

 While it’s not proven what actually causes migraines, they are believed to be genetic.
 Other factors like gender, age and hormonal changes in women can also affect the likelihood of developing a migraine.
-It is believed that migraines may be caused by imbalances in brain chemicals like serotonin, the chemical that carries signals between the nerves.
+It is believed that migraines may be caused by imbalances in brain chemicals like serotonin (see this recent study on it), the chemical that carries signals between the nerves.

 People who regularly suffer from migraines can also identify triggers that can bring on a migraine, such as:

 - Salty, processed or fatty foods, or food additives like MSG

 - Changes in sleep patterns; getting too little or too much sleep